judicial-processes-and-legal-systems

 Jury service is a fundamental aspect of democracy.
 It allows citizens to participate in the legal process and ensures that the rights of individuals are protected.
 Here are some key reasons why jury service is important:

-- Community Participation: Jury service gives citizens a voice in the judicial system.
+- Community Participation: Jury service gives citizens a direct voice in the judicial system.
+It provides a check on professional judges and prosecutors, ensuring that verdicts reflect the common sense and values of the community.

 The Oath: Text and Meaning

 The specific wording of the Oath of Jury Service may vary by jurisdiction, but it generally includes a commitment to render a true verdict based on the evidence.
-Here is a common version of the oath:
+Here is a common version of the oath as used in many federal and state courts:

 "Do you solemnly swear (or affirm) that you will well and truly try the issues in this case, and a true verdict render, according to the evidence and the law, so help you God?"